Lexington Law Credit Repair Service - Repair Your Credit

 How to Get Started Using a Credit Repair Service

 Talk to someone at Lexington Law.
-Call 800-461-0524 for a free consultation that includes a review of your credit report summary and score.
+Call 800-461-0524 for a free consultation that includes a review of your credit report summary and a FICO score.
 It’s free with no obligation.

 If it turns out to be something you feel you can’t afford right now, remember that DIY credit repair is free.
 And as Lexington Law states on its website, "You have the option to begin the credit repair process on your own and enlist the help of Lexington Law at a later point in time."